-- Using a sufficient number of combinations and a sufficiently narrow bandwidth. - Limiting the transmitted signal strength and adding directivity. - Selecting codes so that only a limited number of objects can be armed by the same code. - Changing the signal before the next operating occasion.
+- using a sufficient number of combinations and a sufficiently narrow bandwidth, - limiting the transmitted signal strength and adding directivity, - selecting codes so that only a limited number of objects can be armed by the same code, - changing the signal before the next operating occasion, - varying the signal when repeating commands to the same object, - being able to vary codes or data for signal configuration when deploying the object, before arming takes place.

-- Varying the signal when repeating commands to the same object. - Being able to vary codes or data for signal configuration when deploying the object. - Ensuring the code cannot be deciphered despite wide knowledge of the safety system. - Incorporating a time-dependent parameter in the signal in cases where arming will take place at a later occasion after deployment.
+- ensuring the code cannot be deciphered despite wide knowledge of the safety system, - incorporating a time-dependent parameter in the signal in cases where arming will take place at a later occasion after deployment.

-1.44140 In systems with wave-borne signals the probability of unauthorized arming/influence shall be suffi- ciently low with regard to the field of application.
-1.44141 If a signal outside the ammunition is used for arm- ing, the fuzing system shall verify the signal before arming takes place.
+1.404.140 T In systems with wave-borne signals the probability of unauthorized arming/influence shall be sufficiently low with regard to the field of application.
+1.404.141 T If a signal outside the ammunition is used for arming, the fuzing system shall verify the signal